-The try expression can have an of section:
+The ${\tt try}$ expression can have an of section:

 '''

-try Expr of
+try Exprs of

 Pattern1 [when GuardSeq1] ->

 Body1;

 ...;

 PatternN [when GuardSeqN] ->

 BodyN

 catch

 [Class1:]ExceptionPattern1 [when ExceptionGuardSeq1] ->

 ExceptionBody1;

 ...;

 [ClassN:]ExceptionPatternN [when ExceptionGuardSeqN] ->

 ExceptionBodyN

 '''

-If the evaluation of Expr succedes without an exception, the value is then matched against the patterns Pattern in the same way as for a case [page 19] expression to produce the return value, except that if the matching fails, a try_clause run-time error will occur.
+If the evaluation of Exprs succeeds without an exception, the pattern are sequentially matched against the result in the same way as for a case [page 18] expression, except that if the matching fails, a try_clause run-time error will occur.

-If an exception occurs during evaluation of Body it is not caught.
+An exception occurring during the evaluation of Body is not caught.

-The try expression can also be augumented with an after section, intended to be used for cleanup with side effects:
+The try expression can also be augmented with an after section, intended to be used for cleanup with side effects:

 '''

-try Expr of
+try Exprs of

 Pattern1 [when GuardSeq1] ->

 Body1;

 ...;

 PatternN [when GuardSeqN] ->

 BodyN

 catch

 [Class1:]ExceptionPattern1 [when ExceptionGuardSeq1] ->

 ExceptionBody1;

 ...;

 [ClassN:]ExceptionPatternN [when ExceptionGuardSeqN] ->

 ExceptionBodyN

 after

 AfterBody

 end

 '''

-The AfterBody is evaluated after either Body or ExceptionBody no matter which one.
-The evaluated value of the AfterBody is lost; the return value of the try expression is the same with an after section as without.
+AfterBody is evaluated after either Body or ExceptionBody no matter which one.
+The evaluated value of AfterBody is lost; the return value of the try expression is the same with an after section as without.

-Even if an exception occurs during evaluation of Body or ExceptionBody, the AfterBody is evaluated.
-In this case the exception is caught and passed on after the AfterBody has been evaluated, so the exception from the try expression is the same with an after section as without.
+Even if an exception occurs during evaluation of Body or ExceptionBody, AfterBody is evaluated.
+In this case the exception is passed on after AfterBody has been evaluated, so the exception from the try expression is the same with an after section as without.

-If an exception occurs during evaluation of AfterBody itself it is not caught, so if the AfterBody is evaluated due to an exception in Expr, Body or ExceptionBody, that exception is lost and masked by the new exception.
+If an exception occurs during evaluation of AfterBody itself it is not caught, so if AfterBody is evaluated after an exception in Exprs, Body or ExceptionBody, that exception is lost and masked by the exception in AfterBody.

-The of, catch and after sections, are all optional in the try expression, as long as there is at least a catch or an after section, so the following are also valid try expressions:
+The of, catch and after sections are all optional, as long as there is at least a catch or an after section, so the following are valid try expressions:

 '''

-try Expr of
+try Exprs of

 Pattern when GuardSeq ->

 Body

 after

 AfterBody

 end

-try Expr
+try Exprs

 catch

 ExpressionPattern ->

 ExpressionBody

 after

 AfterBody

 end

-try Expr after AfterBody end '''
+try Exprs after AfterBody end '''